Complete $\mathcal{L}_{\omega_1,\omega}$-Sentences with Maximal Models in Multiple Cardinalities: The general construction

 \section{The general construction}

-In this section, for a cardinal $\kappa$ that admits homogeneous characterization, we construct a complete sentence $\phi_\kappa$ of $\lomegaone$ that has maximal models in $\kappa$ and $\kappa^+$ and no larger models.
-The proof applies the notion of a receptive model from \cite{BFKL} and merges a sentence homogeneously characterizing $\kappa$ with a complete sentence encoding the old idea of characterizing $\kappa^+$ by a $\kappa$-like order.
-This template is extended to functions other than successor in later sections.
+In this section, for a cardinal $\kappa$ that admits a homogeneous characterization (Definition\ref{Def:HomChar}), we prove that there exists a complete sentence $\phi_\kappa$ of $\lomegaone$ that has maximal models in $\kappa$ and $\kappa^+$ and no larger models.
+The proof applies the notion of a receptive model from \cite{BFKL} and merges a sentence homogeneously characterizing $\kappa$ with a complete sentence encoding uniformly the transfer from characterizing $\kappa$ to characterizing $\kappa^+$ by a $\kappa^+$-like linear order.
+This template is extended from successor to other cardinals functions in later sections.

 We require a few preliminary definitions.